IDILSoftDevPj/SPIDIL/README.md

 # SPIDIL
-This repository is a group project for the IDIL Ecology & Evolution masters degree software development unit : *https://bcharlier.github.io/HAB796B9/* hell yeah
+This repository is a group project for the IDIL Ecology & Evolution masters degree software development unit : *https://bcharlier.github.io/HAB796B9/
 ## Code used to download the files used by the script

 import os